 3- Strength Training

-Several studies have recommended strength training as a part of your weekly running program to improve running economy.
+Several studies have recommended strength training for runners as a part of your weekly running program to improve running economy.
 You may need to get some help from your strength and conditioning coach or your qualified therapist regarding your training program.
 They highlighted, strength training program including low to high-intensity resistance exercises and plyometric exercises performed 2-3 times per week for 8-12 weeks is an appropriate strategy to improve running economy in long-distance runners.
 (Read more).

 In another research paper, running economy is improved by performing combined endurance training with either heavy or explosive strength training.
 They Also highlighted strength training can improve lactate threshold and maximal speed in runners.
 (Read more).